What happens when I get near retirement?

 - Taking early retirement - check with the scheme to see whether you can take early retirement and the impact this might have (the minimum age is 55).

-- Combining pensions - if you have more than one pension you may wish to combine them to maximise your annuity potential.
+- Combining pensions - if you have more than one pension you may wish to combine them to maximise potential.
 Not all schemes allow this and you may need to ask them.
-You may want to speak to a financial adviser before combining any pensions.
+You may want to speak to a financial adviser before combining any pensions as there may be an impact in doing so, and it may not be in your best interests.

 Six to three months before